nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed command history navigation mechanism is facilitated by `CommandHistoryManager`.
-It implements `CommandHistory`, stored internally as a `commandsHistoryList` and `commandsHistoryPointer`.
+It implements `CommandHistory`, stored internally as a `commandsList` and `pointer`.
 Additionally, it implements the following operations:

 * `CommandHistory#getPreviousCommmand()` — Retrieves the previous command from its history.
 * `CommandHistory#getNextCommmand()` — Retrieves the next command from its history.